BrokenEarthDev/DtnSim/extension_results_xLEO/Guide, findings and future steps.md

 - for a given topology, the influence of the SDR
 - for a given SDR, how it impact different topologies

-### Intersecting curves issue
-The following items have been tested:

-- Not a question of hops, admittedly there are many hops of a single bundle, but it doesn't depend on the number of HAGS/GS in the simulation.
-- It was in fact an issue due to the version of CGR.